corda/corda-docs-portal/content/en/platform/corda/5.0/key-concepts/fundamentals/application-networks/_index.md

 ## Peer-to-Peer Communication

-Corda is different from other distributed ledger systems in that all communication between nodes is peer-to-peer, and only shared on a need-to-know basis.
+Corda is different from other {{< tooltip >}}distributed ledger{{< /tooltip >}} systems in that all communication between nodes is peer-to-peer, and only shared on a need-to-know basis.
 It is also encrypted using TLS (Transport Layer Security).
 There are no global broadcasts to all nodes on a network, but all nodes in a network can send messages directly to each other.
 If the recipient is offline, the message waits in an outbound queue until they are online again, just like an e-mail.